-To create a safe and enjoyable experience, you need to be able to distinguish between a real person and an imitator, even when the two look nearly identical.
+To create a safe and enjoyable online identity verification experience, you need to be able to distinguish between a real person and an imitator, even when the two look nearly identical.
 Access to more information can make this easier, but you then need to ensure that you can keep this information secure.
 It can be a tricky balance, but if you get it right, your efforts will be rewarded.

 People want to be recognized as they move across channels and devices, and organizations want to be able to quickly and accurately identify users with a friction-right experience that also helps prevent fraud.
 However, while 84 percent of businesses say recognizing customers is “very” or “extremely” important, only about 33 percent of consumers are confident that they’ll be repeatedly recognized online.1 There’s a clear gap — and an opportunity to better meet customers’ desires.

 Organizations across industries know they need a customer recognition strategy and 82% already have one in place.2 Some businesses address this challenge with identity platforms that are standardized and interoperable.

 - Standardization allows the platform to gather and store the growing influx of data that it can use as part of a digital identity strategy.

 - Interoperability allows the platform to match different types of data, including physical data, with a person to verify their digital identity and avoid the creation of duplicate identities.

 In short, the platforms can make sense of increasingly large amounts of internal and external data and easily incorporate new data sources as they become available.